WiseLibs/wise-promise/README.md

 # honest-promise [![Build Status](https://travis-ci.org/JoshuaWise/honest-promise.svg?branch=master)](https://travis-ci.org/JoshuaWise/honest-promise)

-This is a subclass of native nodejs promises.
+This is a subclass of *native* Node.js promises.

-Native promises saw a huge performance boost in nodejs v8.0.0, eliminating the need for bloated promise libraries like [bluebird](https://github.com/petkaantonov/bluebird).
+Native promises saw a huge performance boost in Node.js v8.0.0, eliminating the need for bloated promise libraries like [bluebird](https://github.com/petkaantonov/bluebird).
 Native promises are now safer, cleaner, and have become the new best practice.

 Unfortunately, native promises alone lack many powerful utilities that libraries like [bluebird](https://github.com/petkaantonov/bluebird) provide. `honest-promise` extends native promises to provide that same power.